covid19folding/AzureSpotVMWorker/README.md

 Spot instances are currently available in Preview in the US East and South Central US Azure regions.
 South Central has more availability and is cheaper for Spot VMs currently.

-As of April 2020, each VM deployment costs about $0.40/day once all disk, computer, and network resources are factored.
+As of April 2020, each VM deployment costs about $0.40/day once all disk, computer, and network resources are factored in.
 This is subject to change with Spot VM demand.

-After VM deployment, you will need to download configure the Folding@Home client here: https://foldingathome.org/start-folding/
+After VM deployment, you will need to download and configure the Folding@Home client here: https://foldingathome.org/start-folding/

 Install the AMD GPU drivers for your worker VM here: https://docs.microsoft.com/en-us/azure/virtual-machines/windows/n-series-amd-driver-setup